Food premises registration

 - arrangements for applying the health mark

-- food safety control and monitoring systems and record keeping,
+- your food safety control, monitoring systems and record keeping

-- arrangements for cleaning of premises, equipment, utensils and transport including what cleaning chemicals you intend to use,
+- your cleaning arrangements for the premises, equipment, utensils and transport including details of chemicals used

 - your food and water sampling plan

 - which laboratory you will use for carrying out food and water sample analysis